 Special types of telecommunications service users with large volumes of reprogramming should contact their Telecommunications Service Provider to determine the date that they can start reprogramming their equipment.

-Starting on 17 August 2018, local calls originating within area code 709 that are dialled using only 7 digits will generally receive a recorded announcement reminding callers to dial local calls using 10 digits consisting of the 3-digit area code and 7-digit telephone number.
+Starting on 11 February 2022local calls originating within area code 709 that are dialled using only 7 digits will generally receive a recorded announcement reminding callers to dial local calls using 10 digits consisting of the 3-digit area code and 7-digit telephone number.
 Calls will then be automatically completed.
 The recorded messages may prevent local data calls dialled using only 7-digits from being completed.

-Starting on 10 November 2018, all local calls originating within area code 709 and the new area code must be dialled using 10 digits consisting of the 3-digit area code and 7-digit telephone number.
+Starting on 6 May 2022, all local calls originating within area code 709 and the new area code must be dialled using 10 digits consisting of the 3-digit area code and 7-digit telephone number.
 Also on that date, all local calls originating within area code 709 and the new area code that are dialled using 7 digits will be routed to a recorded announcement advising callers to dial local calls using 10 digits and the call will not be completed.